 It is also worthwhile to be VAT-registered, for example, in situations where:

-• Your income is less than the expenditure on the goods you buy - the state then refunds the difference to the business, which is the difference between the VAT on the purchase of goods from the supplier and the VAT applied when selling the goods to the end customers.
+- your income is lower than the expenditure on the goods you buy - the state then refunds the difference to the entrepreneur between the VAT on the purchase of goods from the supplier and the VAT applied to the sale of goods to end customers.

 When is it worthwhile to be a VAT non-taxpayer?

-If your customers are not VAT payers or if you are in the role of a customer to a company that does not pay VAT, it is usually more profitable for you not to be a VAT payer.
+If your customers are not liable for VAT or if you are in the role of a customer to a company that does not pay VAT, it is usually more profitable for you not to be liable for VAT.

 Furthermore, not being subject to VAT is worthwhile, for example, in situations where:

-• Your customers are consumers - they almost always do not pay VAT, so it would be unnecessary for you to be liable for VAT.
+- Your customers are consumers - they almost always do not pay VAT, and it would therefore be unnecessary for you to be a VAT payer.

-• Goods bought from a supplier are subject to a lower rate of VAT than goods you sell to customers.
+- Goods purchased from a supplier are subject to a lower rate of VAT than goods you sell to customers.

 Although there are many advantages to being a VAT payer, there are a few things to look out for.
 The main disadvantage is the relatively heavy administrative burden.
 As a rule, you cannot do without an accountant.

-You have to submit the documents within predefined deadlines.
+The documents are submitted electronically within predefined deadlines.
 You must then archive the tax documents for at least 10 years.

 Write to us and we’ll get back